yatmos/yatmos.github.io/content/people/yeonjuchoi.md

  + (2017) Outstanding Young Scientists Award in 9th International Workshop on Modeling the Ocean

 #### 논문
-+ Y. Noh, and Y. Choi (2018), Comments on “Langmuir Turbulence and Surface Heating in the Ocean Surface Boundary Layer”, J. Phys.
-Oceanogr., (accepted)
++ Noh.
+Y. and Y. Choi (2018), Comments on “Langmuir Turbulence and Surface Heating in the Ocean Surface Boundary Layer”, J. Phys.
+Oceanogr., 455-458.
-+ Ok, H., Y. Noh, and Y. Choi (2017), Influence of Pycnocline Smoothing and Subgrid-Scale Variability of Density Profiles on the Determination of Mixed Layer Depth, J. Atmos.
++ Ok.
+H., Y. Noh, and Y. Choi (2017), Influence of Pycnocline Smoothing and Subgrid-Scale Variability of Density Profiles on the Determination of Mixed Layer Depth, J. Atmos.
 Oceanic Technol., 34, 2083-2101.